Staff and Partners

 Mark Richey has two passions: climbing and wood.
 As a kid growing up in Reading, MA, in the 1970s, Mark realized woodworking could be his ticket to climbing and traveling the world.
 In 1983 he and his wife Teresa founded Mark Richey Woodworking, a business they grew into an industry-leading architectural manufacturing firm serving clients such as Harvard University and the Museum of Fine Arts.
 In truth, Teresa was often really running the business, so Mark could sneak off to mountain ranges around the globe, ticking off notable first ascents of difficult lines.
 Mark’s climbing career culminated in 2012, when he was awarded the prestigious Piolet d’Or for making the first ascent of Saser Kangri II, then the second highest unclimbed mountain in the world.
 When he’s not climbing, Mark is hiking, diving and hanging out with his wife and their daughter Natalia.

 A native Vermonter and product of a hyper-active youth, Zack Sawyer unfortunately did not discover climbing until he left his beloved New England.
 With a philosophy degree in hand, he returned north to satisfy both his newfound desire for climbing and friendly people!
-Zack has a deep respect for the pursuits we devote ourselves to, and the particular worlds that emerge, replete with their own culture, characters, infinite array of details, and history.
-He is captivated by the beauty and importance of the teacher-student relationship in navigating these worlds and mastering the chosen art, no matter how small or peculiar it may be.
-Zack looks forward to becoming immersed in the New England climbing community and learning all he can from the fascinating Salt Pumpers he is fortunate to interact with each day!
-Zack is responsible for front desk, monitoring, and program instruction.
+He is captivated by the beauty and importance of the teacher-student relationship in navigating these worlds and mastering this relationship, no matter how small or peculiar it may be.
+Zack looks forward to learning all he can from the fascinating Salt Pumpers he is fortunate to interact with each day!

 From the teahouses of Khumbu Himal to obscure glaciers of the Alaska Range, Freddie is an alpinist known for his infectious energy and original lines of ascent.
 He graduated with a degree in history from Dartmouth College, though he probably spent more time roaming the White Mountains than he did studying.
 After school, he fell into the guiding/climbing lifestyle for many years, which afforded him the opportunity to travel and climb extensively in such places as Alaska, Patagonia, Yosemite Valley, India and Nepal.
 In 2008, Freddie joined the Mountain Hardwear athlete team.
 In 2010, he published the narrative non-fiction book “One Mountain Thousand Summits: The Untold Story of Tragedy and True Heroism on K2.”
 Wilkinson is also a partner guide at Cathedral Mountain Guides, based out of North Conway, New Hampshire.
 When not writing or away on expeditions, he enjoys amateur lamb-farming with his wife Janet and dog Tagger.